import pandas as pd

 portfolios

-.assign(= lambda x: (pd.to_datetime(
+.assign(=lambda x: (pd.to_datetime(

-x["0701" if x.month <= 6 else str(x.year) + "0701")))
+x["0701" if x.month <= 6 else str(x.year)+"0701")))

 = (portfolios

-factors_replicated "portfolio_size", "portfolio_bm", "month"])
+factors_replicated "portfolio_size", "portfolio_bm", "date"])

-.groupby([apply(lambda x: pd.Series(
+.groupby([apply(lambda x: pd.Series({

-."ret": np.average(x["ret_excess"],
+."ret": np.average(x["ret_excess"], weights=x["mktcap_lag"])

 )